babakshofficial/AnimeFaceImages-GAN/README.md

 1.  **Download the dataset.**
 2.  **Organize the dataset:** Ensure all face images are in a single directory.
 3.  **Place the dataset:** Create a directory named `dataset` in the root of this project and place all your image files into `dataset/your_image_folder_name/`.
-The notebook `AnimeFaceImagesGAN.ipynb` will need to be updated to point to the correct path if it's different from the default expected (e.g., `dataset/images/`).
+The notebooks will need to be updated to point to the correct path if it's different from the default expected (e.g., `dataset/images/`).

 **Example structure:**
 ```